To get your dog to come when you call, understand your dog’s personality and build a training strategy that will work for both of you.

 Use these seven tips to get your dog to come when you call.

-Get your dog to come when you call
+Strategies to get your dog to come

 3. Always praise your dog when she gets to you.
-Do it even if it takes your dog awhile to return because they have to sneak in a quick drink, or sniff a sneaker while on their way.
+Do it even if it takes your dog a while to return because they have to sneak in a quick drink or sniff a sneaker while on their way.
 The faster they respond, the bigger the reward you should give.

 Training, training, training

 6. Get your dog’s attention quickly.
-Use a whistle, a squeaker from an old toy, clap your hands, or call their name, then turn around and walk away.
-Make an exciting sound, that your dog associates with something positive, and use it only for recall.
+Use a whistle, or a squeaker from an old toy, clap your hands, or call their name, then turn around and walk away.
+Make an exciting sound that your dog associates with something positive, and use it only for recall.
 Bend down; act as if you’re looking at something interesting on the ground.
 Many dogs can’t resist coming to check it out.
 Sometimes just hearing you say, “Bye!” gets their attention!

 7. Never grab or chase your dog.
 Don’t turn this into a game you can’t win.
-Get your dog to come when you call every time by creating a game you can always win.

 Understand your dog’s breed